shoelace-style/shoelace/docs/getting-started/usage.md

 }
 ```

-Then you can import Shoelace components like this.
+Then you can import Shoelace components and use them like this.

 ```js
 import wrapCustomElement from 'wrap-custom-element.js';